priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - name: "Dhabalogy"
         location: "Dhabalogy, Nathdwara Rajasthan"
         comment: "Great food options, including local food.
 Fantastic ambience.
 Can also check out old car collection and graffiti inside the restaurant"
     additional_considerations: "The highways are fantastic in Rajasthan.
 However there is often speed checking.
-Watch out speed limits"
+Watch out speed limits.
+A new ring road around Jaipur help us beat city traffic while entering the city.
+We took that from Sitapura industrial area.
+Also Good thing about shopping in Jaipur textoriums are that you dont have to worry about the extra luggage you just added to your bags, they will courier it for you"

   - day: 8
     title: "Lazy Mornings, Street Food & Lively Bazaars in Jaipur"
     date: "31 May 2025"
     featured_image: "/assets/images/leh/day8-jaipur-ferriswheel.jpg"
     description: "We woke up at 10 AM gloriously rested.
 No alarms, no agendas, just a slow, soft start to the day.
-Our Jaipur friends had pulled out all the stops with a homemade local breakfast, and we happily leaned into it—fluffy poha, hot parathas, and chai, all served with warmth and chatter that made the morning fly by.
+Our Jaipur friends had pulled out all the stops with a homemade local breakfast, and we happily leaned into with chai, all served with warmth and chatter that made the morning fly by.
 Farewells were warm and unhurried, the kind that linger just a bit longer than planned.
 With goodbyes said, we headed out for a quick errand, picking up the car to continue our journey.
 We retreated to our hotel room to cool off and recharge.
 Jaipur’s heat doesn’t kid around, and the air-conditioned silence was a welcome pause.
 By late afternoon, another set of friends swept us into the whirl of Jaipur’s old city.
 The Pink City delivered its usual magic—narrow lanes bursting with color and life.
-We strolled past bright fabrics, glittering bangles, rows of jootis, and tempting food joints on Link road and Bapu bazaar.
+We strolled past bright fabrics, glittering bangles, rows of jootis, and tempting food joints on Link road, Bapu bazaar and Chaura rasta.
 We sampled some of the savory and sweet snacks and they didn't disappoint.
 As twilight crept in and shutters started coming down, we said goodbye again.
 Back at the hotel, we dumped our haul, stretched out, and let the day sink in.
 Day 8 wasn’t about ticking boxes.
 It was about people, place, and just enough chaos to keep it real.
 The good kind of tired followed us into bed."
     highlights:
       - "✅ Lassi, Pani-puri, Ice-cream and Sugarcane juice in Bapu Bazar & Chaura Rasta"
       - "✅ Shopping for Clothes, Bedsheets and other personal/gifting items"
     photos:
-      - image: "/assets/images/leh/day8-jaipur-cardrop.jpg"
+      - image: "/assets/images/leh/day8-jaipur-hotelroom.jpg"
-        caption: "Dropping Jeep at Service center for a DEF error review"
+        caption: "Hotel room, a bit compact for 4"
       - image: "/assets/images/leh/day8-jaipur-panipuri.jpg"
         caption: "Relishing roadside Pani Puri in Bapu Bazaar"
       - image: "/assets/images/leh/day8-jaipur-alberthall.jpg"